Business Advice

 The job of the Trading Standards Service is to protect consumers and legitimate businesses in Newcastle upon Tyne.
 To do this we enforce government legislation, provide advice for businesses, deal with thousands of consumer complaints and business enquiries every year and investigate and prosecute offenders.

-To report someone you suspect of selling illegal goods please submit an online report.
+To report someone you suspect of selling illegal goods please:

 We have over 8,000 business premises in Newcastle and these include farms, importers, multinational chains and independent start-ups.
 Before you get started on a new venture, or if you just want to make sure you're doing the right thing, Trading Standards can advise you on the legal requirements of compliance.